roadrunner-server/docs/queues/nats.md

 `stream` - stream name.

+{% hint style="info" %}
+To prevent duplicate message consumption, ensure that each pipeline is configured with a unique NATS stream.
+Using the same stream for multiple pipelines will result in the same message being processed multiple times.
+{% endhint %}

 ### Deliver new

 `deliver_new` - the consumer will only start receiving messages that were created after the consumer was created.